-- Poor registration of tourism businesses, tour guide registration and the grading of establishments; - Lack of formalised Agreements with indigenous astronomy communities and general Astro-Tourism governance.
+- Poor registration of tourism businesses, tour guide registration and the grading of establishments; - Lack of formalised Agreements with indigenous astronomy communities and general Astro-Tourism governance; - Lack of dark sky certified establishments.

 The Pillar, Inclusive Tourism Growth and Partnerships has the accountability to intervene in regards to Inclusive tourism value chain, effective marketing, Public Private Partnerships, tourism route development, data and analytics, events and festivals.
-This would be enabled by actioned projects such as establishment of a National Astro Tourism governance body and develop an Astro-Tourism Route.
+This would be enabled by actioned projects such as establishment of a National Astro- Tourism governance body and develop an Astro-Tourism Route.